Really (TV channel)

 Really is a British free-to-air digital television channel broadcasting in the United Kingdom and Ireland, currently owned by Warner Bros.
 Discovery.
 The channel launched on 19 May 2009 as UKTV's channel for female audiences.
-The channel shows a mixture of lifestyle, medical, real life, crime and paranormal programming.
+Since January 2026, the channel shows HGTV shows, alongside antiques, lifestyle and paranormal programming.
 It is available on satellite through Sky and Freesat, cable through Virgin Media and also on digital terrestrial provider Freeview.

 History

 The channel was launched on 19 May 2009 at 9am as part of the major rebranding and repositioning of the UKTV network.
 The new channel was created to provide fashion, medical, real life, and crime programming on the UKTV network, by airing programming previously aired on UKTV Style.
 As part of the repositioning of UKTV Style to Home, this channel would focus primarily on home and garden programming.
 As part of this, UKTV Gardens was closed, with programmes merged with Home.
 The new channel Really would launch from UKTV Gardens' broadcast slot and would replace the channel on that service.
 Responsible for launching Really would be the channel head: Clare Laycock since July 2008.
 The channel was originally available only on satellite and cable services, however on 14 June 2011, UKTV announced that Really would launch on Freeview channel 20 on 2 August 2011.
 The channel, along with Drama, were added to Virgin Media in Ireland in September 2018.

 On 1 April 2019, it was announced that UKTV co-owner Discovery, Inc. would acquire the BBC's stake in Really.

+In January 2026, Really moves to Freeview channel 44, acquiring the linear homemaking content of former digital makeover channel HGTV, which is being replaced on linear by the revamped TLC from 13 January 2026.